researchdata-se/docs.researchdata.se/docs/metadata/landing-page.md

     </body>
 </html>
 ```
-A list of the basic set of meta links can be found here [https://signposting.org/FAIR/#level1](https://signposting.org/FAIR/#level1)
+A list of the basic set of meta links can be found in the FAIR Signposting Profile: [https://signposting.org/FAIR/#level1](https://signposting.org/FAIR/#level1)

 ## HTTP headers
-The metadata links can also be included in the HTTP headers of the landing page.
-This is a less common practice but can be useful for certain applications or services that rely on HTTP headers for metadata.
+The metadata links may also be included in the HTTP headers of the landing page.
+This is a useful, but less common practice.
+It is especially useful for certain applications or services that mainly rely on HTTP headers for metadata.

-This makes allows applications to discover the metadata without having to parse the HTML of the landing page.
+Including metadata links in the HTTP headers will allow applications to discover the metadata without having to parse the HTML of the landing page itself.

 ### Example
 ```